 “What are you coping with?”

-Immediately, a women sitting in the first row got up, took the marker from my co-facilitator, Litsa, and wrote under the first column: “The loss of my entire family”.
+Immediately, a woman sitting in the first row got up, took the marker from my co-facilitator, Litsa, and wrote under the first column: “The loss of my entire family”.
 A few minutes later, the woman sitting next to her got up and wrote “The loss of my father and the loss of my relationships with my mother and my children.”
 Both of these women experienced the loss of their family and both expressed feeling utterly alone in the world.

 This topic had already been on my mind going into today’s session.
 In fact, I started writing this post last night, after reflecting on my own relationships in the past and in the present.
 Obviously, many people gain friends and family throughout their lifetime, but it’s also very common to lose people who you may have, at one point, assumed would always be there.
 People who you were close with.
 People who felt like family.
 People who were family.